Our Donor and Member Privacy

 You and your child's use of this site are conditioned on your having accepted these terms.
 You should check back at this policy page frequently, since the policy is subject to change from time to time, and your continued use of the site is conditioned upon your acceptance of any modifications hereto.

-Vermont Public Television reserves the right to update or change this policy from time
+Vermont PBS reserves the right to update or change this policy from time

 Protection of Vermont PBS and Others